MicrosoftDocs/customer-insights/ci-docs/audience-insights/connections.md

 1. To confirm the deletion, select **Remove**.

-## Setup Connections with Secrets managed by your own Key Vault
+## Set up connections with secrets managed by your own Key Vault

-Some connections do need secrets like API Keys, Passwords, etc. Connections support secret configuration with your own Key Vault.
-Learn more about supported connections and how to setup on [Bring Your Own Key Vault](byo-key-vault.md).
+Some connections need secrets like API keys or passwords.
+Some connections support secrets stored in your own Key Vault.
+Learn more about supported connections and how to set up on [your own Key Vault for audience insights](use-azure-key-vault.md).